What You Need to Know

 applied to the skin to heal wounds.
 In Iran, drinking sour tea is still a common treatment for high blood pressure.

-- Turn off the heat and set aside to cool down completely.
+-Turn off the heat to cool down.

 The heart healthy Hibiscus Sabdariffa is the herb you need to get to know!

 Also called zobo in Nigeria, known for its rich red color, this tropical native is gaining recognition as the go to herb for a healthy heart.